A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Scallop abundance data

-Turning to environmental and habitat factors, because scallops are a mainly sessile (immobile) benthic species, we selected the environmental covariates that reflect long-term conditions at or near the seabed.
-In particular, we use the following nine measures of environmental and local habitat conditions: annual mean bottom salinity, annual mean bottom temperature, 95th quantile of bottom (hydrodynamic) stress, bottom depth or bathymetry, tidal current velocity, chloropyll-a concentration, topographic complexity, bathymetric position index (BPI), and sediment grain size.
-All variables were continuous and standardized to have mean zero and variance one.
-We provide more details on how each of these covariates were recorded, including a visualization of them in Supplementary Material \ref{sec:additionalinfo_scallop}.
+Turning to environmental and habitat factors, because scallops are a mainly sessile (immobile) benthic species, we selected environmental covariates that reflect long-term conditions at or near the seabed.
+Specifically, we consider the following nine measures of environmental and local habitat conditions: annual mean bottom salinity, annual mean bottom temperature, 95th quantile of bottom (hydrodynamic) stress, bottom depth or bathymetry, tidal current velocity, chlorophyll-a concentration, topographic complexity, bathymetric position index (BPI), and sediment grain size.
+All variables were continuous and standardized to have mean zero and variance one prior to analysis.
+We provide more details on how each of these covariates were recorded, including a visualization of them in Supplementary Material S1.
 Finally, for all three surveys, tow distances and dredge width or trawl wing-spread were used to compute the swept area for each individual tow \citep[see][for further details]{nefsc201050th,politis2014northeast}; these will be included as offset terms as part of the analysis below.

-As is the case with most applications of (integrated) species distribution modeling in ecology, our aim is to construct a model which systematically combines data collected from the three surveys detailed in Section \ref{sec:data} to study the abundance distribution of Atlantic sea scallops across the spatial domain of the United States Northeast Shelf, assess how this distribution is associated with key environmental and habitat indicators, and whether it can offer the strong predictive performance expected from borrowing information across multiple data sources.